Amii-Training/cloud/README.md

 23. Keep the default values for Specify networking step.
 Once that is done, click on create to add the node group

 It may a few minutes to create the node group.
 Once created, the node group status should be Active.

+### Connect to EKS cluster from AWS CLI and Kubectl

 24. Now it's time to connect to your AWS EKS cluster.
 To do this we will be using AWS CLI and Kubectl command.